kgarayev/operational/README.md

 ### Additional/Prospective Features

 - Enhance the UI by adding more features to improve user experience.
-For instance, maximize the use of Blueprint's built-in features and properties, such as adjusting row heights, and make column creation more dynamic and seamless.
+For instance, maximise the use of Blueprint's built-in features and properties, such as adjusting row heights, and make column creation more dynamic and seamless.
 - Introduce a reset functionality for the aggregation row.
 - Implement a feature to label result column titles/names, allowing users to visually identify what each added column represents.
-- Include a column delete function at the top of each column, symbolized by a small "x" icon in the corner of each column.
+- Include a column delete function at the top of each column, symbolised by a small "x" icon in the corner of each column.
 - Make formula input less restrictive.
 Instead of using buttons, allow for keyboard input combined with cell/column selection for an easier user experience.
 - Implement improved visual/design changes.
 - Create a more responsive design for different screen sizes and better accessibility with semantic HTML.